 The Rite of Christian Initiation for Adults (R.C.I.A.) is a process designed for adults who are interested in learning more about the Catholic faith and/or are thinking about becoming Catholic.
 We welcome new members year round.
 The meetings present an overview of Catholic beliefs and provide an opportunity to ask questions and explore your feelings and any concerns you might have.

 The process begins with a one-on-one meeting where we can get to know one another and your individual situation.
-The preparation consists of four periods and three steps.
+The preparation consists of four periods and three steps, as outlined in the brochure available at the top of this page.
 Questions are always welcome and we look forward to hearing from you!

 Those wishing to talk about this process, please contact our Evangelization Coordinator, Marian Bart, by calling 313-883-2869.